 Elmer Ross had obtained the benefit of inheriting his father’s estate, including the homestead claim which today is on the south side of the ship canal.
 After his wife Mary’s death, Elmer began to divest himself of property.
 He sold the Ross land to Mr. & Mrs. Alfred A. Nickerson.
 In 1888 Elmer moved to Bothell, started a dairy farm and eventually remarried.

+Ida Ross did not marry until she was 27 years old in 1891.
+Perhaps she was admonished by her mother, Mary Jane, not to marry too young, as Mary Jane had done.
 In 1909 James & Ida Ross Sparkman provided a house for Mary Jane Ross to live in on the same block where they lived on Queen Anne Hill, and Mary Jane lived there for the rest of her life.
-Her youngest son Rex married in 1906 and lived in Wallingford.
+Mary Jane’s eighth child, Rex, married in 1906 and lived in Wallingford.
 He became a doctor, the only one of the Ross children to go all of the way through to college and a professional occupation.

 Pioneers, progress and prosperity: reflecting on the life of John Ross